-Thomas: Buds guarantee is impossible
+Thomas: button guarantee is impossible

 The amount of sunshine is a huge determinant; the number of sunlight hours affects the content of the flower bulb.
 Will we have four or five buds per branch in a few months?
-We see that cold summer of '21 right away in the quality of the bulb.
+We see that cold-frog summer of '21 right away in the quality of the bulb.
 Because of the little sun, the lily stems had less power and literally fewer buds.
 Well, bud guarantees don't exist in our business, so then you're just one bud short.

-Choose your growing areas consciously
+Consciously choose your growing areas

 Chilean and New Zealand bulbs

-Thomas Evers, after graduating in Horti Business and Management, is co-owner of Bredefleur
+Thomas Evers after graduating in Horti Business and Management, is co-owner of Bredefleur